klahnakoski/Qb/docs/SQL Shortcomings.md

     INSERT INTO categories VALUES (17, 'Adjustment Load','cyan', 'Load');
     INSERT INTO categories VALUES (18, 'Adjustment Unload','cyan', 'Spend');
     INSERT INTO categories VALUES (19, 'Fees','light cyan', 'Spend');

+In SQL it is important to ```LEFT JOIN``` the categories in the event there are zero transactions in that category.
+We also require an explicit ```ORDER BY``` to maintain consistent presentation.

+    SELECT
+        c.type,
+        sum(amount) total,
+        c.color
+    FROM
+        categories c
+    LEFT JOIN
+        transactions t on t.type=c.type
+    GROUP BY
+        c.type,
+        c.color
+    ORDER BY
+        c.ordering

+    {
+    "from":"transactions",
+    "select":{"name":"total", "value":"amount", "aggregate":"sum"},
+    "edges"[
+        {"value":"type", "domain":"categories"}
+    ]
+    }

 Parsing data into columns